Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/using/monitoring.md

 * The clock icon is accompanied by the system's uptime, so how long it's been on.
 Note that uptime starts to count when the CPU is active--having your console in Standby doesn't add to the timer.

-* The lightning option is accompanied by other power statistics.
-As of this writing, I don't know exactly what these are but I have guesses:
+* The lightning option is accompanied by other power statistics, with the first number being the total uptime, the second being the

-  * The first number is the total uptime--the system adding up all of the time it's been on.